rollchains/spawn/docs/versioned_docs/version-v0.50.x/01-setup/02-install-spawn.md

 echo "Your operating system is: $machine" echo -e "\nAdding the go binary location to your PATH for global access.\n\tIt will now prompt you for your password."

+# Adds the location of the binaries to your PATH for global execution.
 cmd='export PATH=$PATH:$(go env GOPATH)/bin'
 if [ $machine == "Linux" ]; then
     sudo echo "$cmd" >> ~/.bashrc && source ~/.bashrc